kendalla59/wallup/README.md

 The images change every 10 minutes (10 * 60 seconds).
 You will need
 to modify the script to change this time interval.

+=> Dual Monitors:
+You can edit the wallup script so that the variable WPDUAL is true.
+This will utilize the ImageMagick function "convert" to merge two images into a single side-by-side image for both monitors.
+Be sure you have ImageMagick installed: sudo apt install imagemagick

 Under normal usage, the script will autostart when you first log on to the desktop.
 Alternatively, you can start the script from the command line: